Reductions of piecewise-trivial principal comodule algebras: Reductions of piecewise-trivial comodule algebras

 Now the equality $T_{ij}(J)=0$ for any $i$ and $j$ follows from the fact that $J:=\ker\pi$ is a Hopf ideal. \end{proof}

-Summarising, it follows from Lemma~\ref{almostinv} and Lemma~\ref{cotensisomlem} that, if a principal comodule algebra $P$ is reducible to a piecewise trivial principal comodule algebra $\bar P$, then there exists a trivialisation of $P$ satisfying the two conditions of the theorem.
+Summarising, it follows from Lemma~\ref{almostinv} and Lemma~\ref{cotensisomlem} that, if a principal comodule algebra $P$ is reducible to a piecewise-trivial principal comodule algebra $\bar P$, then there exists a trivialisation of $P$ satisfying the two conditions of the theorem.